Tyrone Taylor Preview, Player Props: Brewers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.27).

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (169 total, 1.2 per game).
+- The Marlins rank 13th in baseball in home runs surrendered (170 total, 1.2 per game).

-- Luzardo will try to claim his 10th victory when he makes the start for the Marlins, his 29th of the season.
-He is 9-8 with a 3.77 ERA and 181 strikeouts in 155 1/3 innings pitched.
+- Chargois (2-0) takes the mound for the Marlins to make his third start of the season.

-- The lefty last pitched on Tuesday against the Los Angeles Dodgers, when he threw six innings, allowing two earned runs while giving up four hits.
+- His last appearance was in relief on Thursday when the right-hander threw a scoreless third of an inning against the Los Angeles Dodgers without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.